hellpig/collatz/README.md

 The goal of my codes is to test numbers for 128-bit overflow (these numbers could go off to infinity) and for infinite cycles (these numbers would never finish running).
 If code detects overflow, Python 3 can easily check it; see my **collatzTestOverflow.py**.
 The GMP library could also be used, but only use it on the numbers that overflow because it's slow!

+I have not run this code to get new results, nor do I care to.
+If you want to run it (on BOINC for example), let me know, and I can help.

 Note that, when I count steps, I count (3n + 1)/2 as one step.
 It's the natural way of counting steps.

 To compile CPU-only and OpenCL code, I use gcc or clang.
 To compile CUDA code, I use nvcc.